References to EU regulation or EU websites in our guidance will not be an accurate description of your obligations or rights under UK law.read more

-All commercial air carriers based in the European Economic Area (EEA; see below) are required to hold an Operating
+All commercial air carriers based in the United Kingdom are required to hold an Operating

 Licence .
-In the UK, these are issued by the CAA.
+These are issued by the CAA.

 An Operating Licence can only be granted to applicants who hold a valid AOC.

-A Route Licence is required in order for EEA-based carriers to operate commercial air travel outside the EEA.
+A Route Licence is required in order for UK-based carriers to operate commercial air travel outside the EEA.